AmeriCorps & C4P

 UChicago Medical Center C4P Social Service Team Member

-We are currently not accepting applications for the Social Service Team member position at this time.
-Applications for this position may open back up in October.
+We are currently accepting applications for the Social Service Team member position.
+This position will start in November 2023.
 To be eligible for this position, candidates must be able to commit to an average of 32-40 hours per week for 10-11 months, or a 1700 hour position.
-Individuals who apply for a C4P position and join the C4P AmeriCorps program will also have the opportunity to apply for the Social Service Team Member position when the position opens up.
-Please check back for the new open application date.
+Individuals who apply for a C4P position and join the C4P AmeriCorps program will also have the opportunity to apply for the Social Service Team Member position.

-Candidates may apply both to the UCMC C4P Corps positions and the SST focused role (when the position becomes open) through the application form.
+Candidates may apply both to the UCMC C4P Corps positions and the SST focused role through the application form.
 Member job responsibilities will include:

 • Serve within in the social service team and attend team check-ins, Complex Care Rounds, and team operations meetings.
 This role will be a combination of in person/on site work as well as some remote work (~1 day week).